The African Pygmy Hedgehog is by far the most common domesticated in their species. But, What to Know About Them?

-There are two other more rare types of domesticated hedgehogs; the Egyptian long-eared hedgehog and the Indian long-eared hedgehog.
+There are two (2) other more rare types of domesticated hedgehogs: the Egyptian long-eared hedgehog and the Indian long-eared hedgehog.

-Where do African Pygmy Hedgehogs come from?
+Where do Pygmy Hedgehogs Come From?

-“They are believed to be a mix of a couple of different breeds of hedgehogs originating from those areas.
+“They are believed to be a mix of a couple of different breeds of hedgehogs originating from those areas”.